Fishers teen selected as class president, flourishes at Howe Military Academy

-Blake’s said his goal is to get to college in an ROTC program and then go into the military.
+Blake’s said his goal to college in an ROTC program and then go into the military.

-Because it costs approximately $5,000 for the Normandy trip, Blake has set up a Go Fund Me page at gofundme.com/sfc-bender-honor-platoon-dday-trip.
+Since it costs approximately $5,000 for Normandy trip, Blake has set up a Go Fund Me page (gofundme.com/sfc-bender-honor-platoon-dday-trip).

 “This is once-in-a-lifetime thing he might not get again,” Bender said.